lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ### How do I create a room?
 A Room is a node type that can be added to the scene tree like any other.
 You would then typically place objects within the room by making them children and grand-children of the Room node.
 Instead of placing the rooms as children of a Scene root node, you will need to create a Spatial especially for the job of being the parent of all the rooms.
 This node we will call the 'RoomList'.
 You will need to assign the roomlist node in the `RoomManager`, so the RoomManager knows where to find the rooms.

-There is actually another way of creating rooms.
-In order to allow users to build levels almost entirely within modeling programs such as Blender, rooms can start life as `Spatial`s (or `Empties` in blender).
-As long as you use a special naming convention, the `RoomManager` will automatically convert these Spatials to Rooms during the conversion phase.

-The naming convention is as follows:
+### Room naming convention
-* Prefix `Room_`
-* Suffix should be the name you choose to give the room, e.g. `Lounge`, `Kitchen` etc.

-E.g. `Room_Lounge`.
+Unlike most nodes in Godot, a specific naming convention should be followed in order to identify each room.
+The name should have the prefix `Room_` followed by the name you wish to give the room, e.g. `Room_kitchen`, `Room_lounge`.
+If you don't follow these naming guidelines, the system will warn you and may not work correctly.

-### How do I define the shape and position of my convex hull?
+### How do I define the shape and position of my room convex hull?
 Because defining the room bound is the most important aspect of the system, there are THREE methods available to define the shape of a room in Godot:
 1) Use the geometry of the objects contained within the room to automatically create an approximate bound
 2) Provide a manual bound - a MeshInstance in the room that has geometry in the shape of the desired bound, with a name prefixed by `Bound_`.
 This is something you may use if you create your levels in Blender or similar.